horankev/r_journal_sfislands/motivation-letter/motivation-letter.md

 The R Journal
 \bigskip

-Dear Professor Cook,
+Dear Editor,
 \bigskip

-Please consider our article titled "ToOoOlTiPs: An R Package for Customizable Tooltips in Interactive Graphics" for publication in the R Journal.
+Please consider our article titled "sfislands: An R Package for Accommodating Islands and Disjoint Zones in Areal Spatial Modelling" for publication in the R Journal.

-The manuscript introduces the new package called `ToOoOlTiPs` which provides examples on how to use interactive graphics in journal articles, and general tips for making an interesting contribution.
+The manuscript introduces the new package for spatial modelling called `sfislands` which provides a set of helper functions to streamline the human workload in preparing autoregressive and/or hierarchical areal models, and the subsequent extraction and visualisation of their results.
+It does this by making the construction of neighbourhood matrices more intuitive, especially in the presence of islands, and by allowing a piped workflow from initial dataset to model outputs and visualisations.
+It places an emphasis on the ability to quickly visualise both the inputs and outputs of spatial models, which is otherwise quite cumbersome.

-We believe the readers of the R Journal will find this article helpful for their work because it provides generally useful instructions that will work for many purposes.
+We believe the readers of the R Journal will find this article helpful for their work because it outlines a versatile system which can be used in a broad range of scenarios in spatial analysis, some of which are demonstrated through worked examples.
+It is quite common on help sites such as *stackoverflow* to see many frustrated researchers not being able to run spatial autoregressive models because of often insignificant discontiguities between spatial units in their dataset.
+It is also common to see people having difficulties extracting estimated spatially varying coefficients from `mgcv` models.
+This package reduces *barriers to entry* by overcoming these issues and producing results quickly while also allowing for more forensic construction of neighbourhood structures should this be desired.

 \bigskip
 \bigskip